michael-lazar/hn-gopher/README.md

 ## How to view this site

 The gopher protocol hasn't been supported by major web browsers since the early 2000's.
-Here are a few ways to browse Gopherspace in the modern age.
+Thankfully, there are still a few ways to browse Gopherspace in the modern age.

 - Install the free [OverbiteFF](https://addons.mozilla.org/en-US/firefox/addon/overbiteff/)
    addon for Firefox